0xthemes/theme_preview_iframe/README.md

-# theme_preview_iframe
+# This script loads template previews in iframe
-This script loads template previews in iframe.
+This is theme preview iframe example.